What is NH-INBRE?

 * Build a culture of scientific research at the Partner institutions

-- Enhance the science and technology knowledge base and economy of New Hampshire.
+* Enhance the science and technology training of the NH workforce

-For information on research opportunities, INBRE students should talk with their faculty.
-Students who have been accepted into an NH-INBRE research position need to complete a registration form.
+Students who are newly enrolled in NH-INBRE and have been accepted into a NH-INBRE research position need to complete a registration form.
 This is a ONE-TIME registration.

 NH-INBRE Guidance Documents